Skip to content

 Understanding the Generated Scaffolding#

-Navigate to the application's folder to see the files generated by the boilerplace CLI.
+Navigate to the application's folder to see the boilerplate files generated by qcb init.
 You'll find:

 • docker-compose.cod_check_tutorial.*.yml: Docker Compose files, typically unchanged for non-GUI applications.